3 days in Mallorca the perfect road trip itinerary

 Further away inland, you can find Pollensa and Alcudia towns with charming old architecture.
 Platja d’Alcudia and Platja de Muro (not the same one as Platja del Muro) with their wooden jetties are popular spots to lay on the beach and soak up the sun.

-We actually visited Alcudia beach on a separate day, by bus.
-The beach is pretty big with fine, white sand.
-It has showers and many lounges (6.5 euros for one, 13 euros for two – 10 AM to 6 PM) and the water is nice and clean, but not very clear.
+It has showers and many lounges (6.5 euros for one, 13 euros for two – 10 AM to 6 PM) and the water was nice and clean, but not very clear when I visited.
 There are several beach bars as well.

-Day 3: The calas of Mondrago Natural Park
+Day 3: The Calas of Mondrago Natural Park

-For the last day, I decided to visit a few more picturesque calas: think small, sandy bays with rugged cliffs on either side.
-I knew I didn’t want to move from one beach to another by car, because if I were to swim, my bathing suit will take ages to dry enough in order to not wet the car seat.
+I knew I didn’t want to move from one beach to another by car, because if I were to swim, my bathing suit would take ages to dry enough to not wet the car seat.

-After a bit of research, I settled for the 3 calas of Mondrago Natural Park: S’Amarador, Cala Mondrago, and Calo D’es Borgit, which many people seemed to praise for their beauty.
-I also liked the fact that I could walk from one beach to another and there was a parking lot pretty close, with good reviews on Google.
+After a bit of research, I settled for the 3 calas of the Mondrago Natural Park: S’Amarador, Cala Mondrago, and Calo D’es Borgit, which many people seemed to praise for their beauty.

 S’Amarador